andy-maier/pytest-easy-server/docs/usage.rst

   are the members of the group (required).

-The value of the ``default`` top-level property is a string that is the nickname of the default server or group to be used if the ``--tars-server`` command line option of pytest is not specified.
+The value of the ``default`` top-level property is a string that is the nickname of the default server or group to be used if the ``--es-nickname`` command line option of pytest is not specified.

 Server groups may be nested.
 That is, server groups may be put into other server